AkiAfroo/minasender/README.md

 - [x] -added extra .txt with 1544 testworld address, (carefull you can drain your balance if you set high fees.)

-dont forget: you must have a full node synced with all the environment variable ready and setting up in ~/.bashrc or ~/.profile
+- [x] - auto download the address list ( mina_Users_address.txt )

+first lets add your account to .bashrc do the following steps.

-like this in your linux terminal:
+in your linux terminal:

 `cd`